First weekend of June, 2007

 Third hit the flask again.
 “Ya know, Bobby.
 I don’t mind doin’ business.
 But if had to listen to business motherfuckers talk about doin’ business all the time like they do, I’d be an alcoholic.”

 Bobby understood how Third felt, offered to drive.
 Third took him up on it, hit the flask again.
 Bobby glanced over and Third was gone before they got out of Jackson.
-He was a nice man, but when he slept in the car?
+He was a nice man, and no shit thank God Third and Annabelle had taken Swamp Vue of his shoulders and kept it real.
+But when Third slept in the car?
 He wasn’t angelic like Carrie Louise.
-In fact, along about Hattiesburg, Bobby rolled the window down again and left it.
+In fact, along about Hattiesburg Bobby rolled the window down again and left it.